CogentRoleplayCommunity/FogentRoleplay/README.md

 ## Core Rules

 The Core Rules are the foundation and narrative engine for your game.
-The rules have been listed in the order of importance to someone learning the game for the first time.
+They are listed in the order of importance to someone learning the rules for the first time.

 ### General Rules